 Traditional but improved through the creativity of Greek women

 Homemade bread, olive oil, wine, and spoon desserts have nourished Cretans throughout the centuries.
 Crete’s cuisine never lacks in quality and quantity of foods, because housewives always cook creative dishes as casseroles, pies, stews, spoon desserts and so on, to the delight of real gourmands.
 Simple and healthy tastes support a centuries-old gastronomic tradition, so powerful and original that it features different specialties and traditional dishes at each and every festivity or local celebration.

 Xompliasto koulouri, this amazing bakery is made by local women

 The key is a simple and balanced diet

-Greek vegetarian vegan tastes are simple, and when someone wants to sense their identity, then they need to visit Greece.
-If you’ve never walked under the warm and bright sun of Greece, nor sat under an olive tree, smelled fresh thyme, oregano, sage, experienced simplicity over complexity, then it would be difficult for you to sense and comprehend the superiority and uniqueness of Greek vegetarian vegan food, diet and lifestyle.
-Greeks unwittingly follow the rules of simplicity and temperance using countless combinations of greens, herbs and vegetables, eating vegetarian dishes that retain the aroma of tradition, foods rich in taste and flavor but also helpful for a balanced and healthy diet.
+Greek vegetarian tastes are simple, and when someone wants to sense their identity, then they need to visit Greece.
+If you’ve never walked under the warm and bright sun of Greece, nor sat under an olive tree, smelled fresh thyme, oregano, sage, experienced simplicity over complexity, then it would be difficult for you to sense and comprehend the superiority and uniqueness of Greek vegetarian food, diet, and lifestyle.
+Greeks unwittingly follow the rules of simplicity and temperance using countless combinations of greens, herbs, and vegetables, eating vegetarian dishes that retain the aroma of tradition, foods rich in taste and flavor but also helpful for a balanced and healthy diet.

 List of top traditional Cretan dishes to try